MicrosoftDocs/learn/learn-pr/azure/hpc-storage-considerations/includes/3-performance-considerations.md

 - set attribute
 - rename

-When using the NFS protocol, there are several key operations:
+When using the NFS protocol, there are several key API calls that translate into multiple operations

 - create (file or link)
 - mkdir